SystemCraftsman/strimzi-kafka-cli/examples/5_connect/readme.md

 The url that you set above has the same resources archived.
 Strimzi extracts them while building the Connect image in the Kubernetes/OpenShift cluster.

-Speaking of the image, we have to set a `image`, actually an image repository path, that Strimzi can push the built image into.
+Speaking of the image, we have to set an `image`, actually an image repository path, that Strimzi can push the built image into.
 This can be either an internal registry of yours, or a public one like Docker Hub or Quay.
 In this example we will use Quay and we should set the image URL like the following: